Bovine Collagen: Benefits & Why You Should Only Use Grass-Fed

 1. It plumps and hydrates the skin.*

-A reduction in collagen (specifically Type I and Type III) happens naturally with age, thus encouraging the appearance of wrinkles, drying out the skin, and eliminating that youthful, dewy glow you once took for granted.
-On the bright side, collagen supplements may slow the aging process, at least from a visual standpoint.
-In one study, 15% of women who took a supplement containing hydrolyzed Type I collagen (a type present in bovine collagen), had fewer facial lines and wrinkles after 60 days, 32% of the women had an improvement in the level of photoaging (skin damage caused by prolonged sun exposure), and 39% had enhanced skin moisture.
-Another study found enhanced skin elasticity after four weeks of supplementing with a similar hydrolyzed collagen supplement.
+A reduction in collagen (specifically Type I and Type III) happens naturally with age, thus encouraging the appearance of wrinkles, drying out the skin and eliminating that youthful, dewy glow you once took for granted.
+On the bright side, collagen supplements may help manage the aging process.* In one study, 15% of women who took a supplement containing hydrolyzed Type I collagen (a type present in bovine collagen), had fewer facial lines and wrinkles after 60 days, 32% of the women had a level of photo-aging (skin damage caused by prolonged sun exposure), and 39% had supported skin moisture.* Another study found a hydrolyzed collagen supplement promoted skin elasticity after four weeks.*

 2. It helps support digestion and heal the gut.*

 A crappy diet, high levels of stress, unidentified food sensitivities—all of these things can damage the tissues lining your intestines, leading to "leaky gut."
-When you have a leaky gut, foreign particles are able to enter your bloodstream and wreak havoc on your body, encouraging inflammation and upping your risk for autoimmune diseases.
-Since collagen is a component of the gut's connective tissue and lining, taking collagen may help repair a leaky gut.
+When you have a leaky gut, foreign particles like undigested food are able to enter your bloodstream and wreak havoc on your body, encouraging inflammation and upping your risk for autoimmune diseases.
+Since collagen is a component of the gut's connective tissue and lining, taking collagen may help manage a leaky gut.*

-"For the same reasons collagen helps repair and grow muscle tissue, it serves as an excellent nutrient source for rebuilding the rapidly dividing cells that line the interior of the gut," Vincent Pedre, M.D., medical director of Pedre Integrative Health, told mbg.
+"For the same reasons collagen helps support and grow muscle tissue, it serves as an excellent nutrient source for rebuilding the rapidly dividing cells that line the interior of the gut," gut expert Vincent Pedre, M.D., told mbg.*

 3. It supports muscle strength.*